Chris35Wills/synthetic_channel_mesh/README.md

 	-- add doi ink to README.md

 [ ] License - free to use/modify but please reference the Williams2017 paper and/or the code location

+[ ] Perhaps state briefly what you expect to find in each output file from each script

 [x] Show examples of how to run code at bottom of each script
 	-- R equivalent of pythons if __name__ == "__main__" is: